-AEC Australian Electoral Commission CDPP Commonwealth Director of Public Prosecutions CPI Consumer Price Index Disclosure threshold The disclosure threshold applied to the 2013 federal election is amounts of "more than \$12 400" DRO Divisional Returning Officer Endorsed candidate or Senate group A candidate or Senate group that was endorsed by a registered political party FAD Funding and Disclosure.
+AEC Australian Electoral Commission CDPP Commonwealth Director of Public Prosecutions CPI Consumer Price Index Disclosure threshold The disclosure threshold applied to the 2016 federal election is amounts of "more than \$13 200" DRO Divisional Returning Officer Endorsed candidate or Senate group A candidate or Senate group that was endorsed by a registered political party FAD Funding and Disclosure.
 A descriptor for the election funding and financial disclosure provisions of Part XX of the Act.
-Funding and Disclosure is also the name of the Branch in the AEC responsible for administering Part XX of the Act.
-Independent candidate or Senate group A candidate or Senate group that was not endorsed by a registered political party JSCEM Joint Standing Committee on Electoral Matters The Act The Commonwealth Electoral Act 1918 The Register The Register of Political Parties
+There is also a Funding and Disclosure section within the Disclosure, Assurance and Engagement Branch in the AEC which is responsible for administering Part XX of the Electoral Act.
+Independent candidate or Senate group A candidate or Senate group that was not endorsed by a registered political party JSCEM Joint Standing Committee on Electoral Matters The Electoral Act The Commonwealth Electoral Act 1918 The Register The Register of Political Parties